wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_uptime.md

 ---
-title: btc:uptime \[POST\]
+title: btc:uptime - Bitcoin
-description: Returns the total uptime of the server.
+description: Example code for the btc:uptime json-rpc method. Сomplete guide on how to use btc:uptime json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters